ultibohub/Lazarus/README.md

 This repository contains the Ultibo edition of the Lazarus IDE.

-Based originally on Lazarus 1.6RC1 with changes to support the Ultibo target and remove unwated items which are not relevant to building applications with Ultibo core.
+Based originally on Lazarus 1.6RC1 with changes to support the Ultibo target and remove unwanted items which are not relevant to building applications with Ultibo core.

 To build the IDE from source the process is the same as the Lazarus documentation